-Original equipment wheels are designed for satisfactory operation at all loads up to the specified maximum vehicle capacity.
+Original equipment wheels are designed for satisfactory operation up to the specified maximum vehicle capacity.

 All models use steel or cast aluminum drop center wheels.
-The safety rim wheel (Fig. 1) has raised sections between the rim flanges and rim well "A".
+The safety rim wheel (Fig. 1) has raised sections between the rim flanges and rim well A.